 Field trips of an educational value are a lasting learning experience for children.
 Sometimes during the year, an occasion arises when a class or classes plan to take a field trip.
 It is necessary that permission slips be signed for each activity.
 Your cooperation in signing those slips and returning them to your child's teacher will be appreciated.
 Field trips will be planned to correlate with the curriculum for that classroom.

 Students without properly signed permission slips will not be allowed to attend the trip.

 Responsibility for returning permission slips lies with the student.
-Students may be denied attending a field trip due to previous discipline problems, excessive tardiness, or excessive absences.
+Students may be depied attending a field.